sfeir-open-source/sfeir-school-nodejs/docs/markdown/06-npm/09-npx.md

 # npx: npm package runner

-* Disponible depuis npm@5.2.0
+* Available since npm@5.2.0
-* Exécute un outil de npm sans devoir l’installer globalement et sans avoir à référencer `./node_mobules/.bin`
+* Run a tool from npm without having to install it globally and without having to reference `./node_mobules/.bin`

 <br>